mikestillman/FiniteFieldExperiments.M2/README.md

 Todo:

 - BlackBoxIdeals: rename to BlackBoxParameterSpaces
-- Mike puts cubic example (mega) into tex format i.e. in Documentation tex dir: add M2-code stuff to be able to run examples.
 - Chris: shorten the tex file to only the parameter space version.
+- Chris: add in the cubic example using the \begin{m2}\end{m2}
+- Mike: add in code needed to run the m2 examples, replace blocks with input and output
-- Mike: finish tex file
+- Mike: finish tex file (after Chris has made next version)
 - after we are happy with it: we put it back into the package documentation
--  (Mike: check on katex use)
--  some itemize lists, and links might be to be handled by hand.
+-  (Mike: check on katex use: DONE, newest version of M2 does this). some itemize lists, and links might be to be handled by hand.
 - these are the packages to get ready for distribution with M2 BlackBoxParameterSpaces, FiniteFieldExperiments, M2Logging, IntervalPkg.
--- fix bugs and interface for BlackBoxIdeals
+- fix bugs and interface for BlackBoxIdeals